mogoson/MGS.Machinery/Assets/MGS-Machinery/Readme.txt

     RockerJoint : Roker joint, always look at target joint.

-    RockerLock : Lock of roker, limit the distance range of a pair rokers.
+    RockerLimiter : Limiter of roker, limit the distance of a pair rokers.

     RockerRivet : Rivet of roker, keep the same position(world space) as the target joint.

     TelescopicJoint : Telescopic joint.

-    CeTelescopicJoint : Telescopic joint base on center.

-    SeTelescopicArm : Sequence telescopic arm, drive from first joint to last joint.
+    SequenceTelescopicArm : Sequence telescopic arm, drive from first joint to last joint.

     SynchroMechanism : Synchronous mechanism, drive multi mechanisms at the same time.